-Google provides information about the information it collects, as well as how it uses and discloses the information it collects from Google Workspace for Education accounts in its Google Workspace for Education Privacy Notice.
-You can read that notice online at https://gsuite.google.com/terms/education_privacy.html You should review this information in its entirety.
+Google provides information about the information it collects, as well as how it uses and discloses the information it collects from Google Workspace for Education accounts in its Google Workspace for Education Privacy Notice, found here.
+You should review this information in its entirety.

-Students at Roycemore may also use Adobe products which require an account.
+Students at Roycemore may also use Adobe products which require an account generated by Roycemore School and connected to Google Single Sign-On (SSO).
 Student Adobe accounts are owned and controlled by the school, not the student.
-You can read more about Adobe's privacy policies in their Privacy Center: https://www.adobe.com/privacy.html.
+You can read more about Adobe's privacy policies in their Privacy Center.